jrc9designstudio/statamic-google-analytics/readme.md

 ### Environment Support
 - Use Statamic's built in [environment specific settings](https://docs.statamic.com/settings#environment) to specify different settings for Google Analytics in development or testing.
 - There is a slight bug with this.
 See https://github.com/statamic/v2-hub/issues/846 and https://github.com/statamic/v2-hub/issues/1073

+### Note
+- uBlock Origin, and possibly other addons of this type can cause the settings not to save properly for this addon.
+If you disable the plugin for your domain the settings should save fine.